soichih/node-perfsonar/README.md

 # node-perfsonar

-## The simplest perfsonar client in the world.
+## World's simplest perfsonar client.

 node-perfsonar is a perfsonar client to access data stored in various perfsonar instances around the world.